curquiza/ft_linux/README.md

 # ft_linux

-/!\ Each time the VM is restarted, check if the partition of 20G is mounted to `/mnt/lfs` !
+⚠️ Each time the VM is restarted:

+1) Check if the partition of 20G is mounted to `/mnt/lfs` !
 ``` bash
 $ mount -v -t ext4 <partition> $LFS
 ```